LIoccoUMD/ETL-Analysis/README.md

 ## Project Overview

 This project involves extracting, transforming, and analyzing a dataset of gym exercises.
 The analysis includes calculating safety scores for exercises, evaluating models, and generating visualizations.
-The process is automated through a series of Python scripts.
+The process is automated through a series of Python scripts, with enhanced interactivity and logging for better usability and debugging.

 ### Business Problem
 Unsafe lifting practices in gyms pose risks to member safety, which can be mitigated by providing easily accessible, data-driven visualizations of proper exercise techniques categorized by difficulty and muscle group.
+The project aims to develop a recommendation system that enhances client satisfaction and reduces injury rates, directly contributing to higher retention and client loyalty.

 ### Data Sets Used
 - `megaGymDataset.csv`: Contains data on various exercises, including type, body part, equipment, difficulty level, rating, and description.
-- `missing_ratings.csv`: Information on entried with missing data in the ratings column.
 - `dataset-metadata.json`: Metadata for the datasets.

 ### Techniques Employed